AliceO2Group/analysis-framework/hyperloop.md

 * By default, wagons that were enabled at most one week ago are shown.
 In order to display all enabled wagons, click on `off` in the _Enabled_ column.
 * In order to compose a train, click `☑️` in the _Compose_ column.
 The package tag will be automatically chosen, and other wagons that can be included in the train run are signalized with 🟢, and the ones which are not compatible with 🔴.
 All wagons that are compatible can be automatically chosen by clicking on `✅ Select all compatible tags`, or by selecting them one by one.
 * If a wagon has _Derived data_ tables activated, it will be signalized with the icon 🗂️ in the _Test status_ column.
 * Finally, after defining the configuration, click on `Compose` to compose a train.
+After composing a train run, the wagons selected cannot be selected for a different train run unless the current train run is [decomposed](#decompose).
+After the train run is [submitted](#submit), the wagons will be disabled.
 * The train will be automatically tested, and its progress can be followed in the _Train Runs_ table, or in the [**Train Runs**](#trainruns) page by clicking on the TRAIN_ID link.

 ## <a name="trainruns"></a>Train Runs
 * For a user, the _Train Runs_ page displays a read view only of all train runs available in the system.
 * For a train operator, the _Train Runs_ page displays all trains available in the system, and allows submitting, modifying and killing a train.
-* The train run detail can be accessed by clicking on the TRAIN_ID, or with the url https://alimonitor.cern.ch/hyperloop/wagon-test/TRAIN_ID.
+* The train run detail can be accessed by clicking on the TRAIN_ID, or with the url https://alimonitor.cern.ch/hyperloop/train-run/TRAIN_ID.
-* For submitting a train:
+* The actions allowed in a train run:
-  * Only
+  * Adding a _comment_.
+  * <a name="decompose"></a>Decomposing a train run by clicking on `Decompose ☠️`.
+When decomposing a train run, the wagons in it will be allowed to be composed in a new train run.
+  * <a name="submit"></a>Submitting a train run.
+Only train runs which test status is success `🌟` or warning `❗️` can be submitted.
+By default, the train run is submitted to the _Grid - single core_, but a different target can be chosen.
+To submit a train run, click on `Submit 🚂`.
+  * <a name="submitfinalmerge"></a>When a dataset has activate final merge, a button `Submit final merge` appears after all the masterjobs are finished successfully.
+  * Killing a train by clicking on `Kill ☠️`.

 ## <a name="legoexpert"></a>For the Run 2 LEGO train expert.
 What has changed?